Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 # Basic Functions of the `os` Library

-he os library in Python provides a way of interacting with the operating system.
+The `os` library in Python provides a way of interacting with the operating system.
 It includes numerous functions for handling files, directories, processes, and system-level operations.
 Here are some basic functions of the os library that are essential for file and directory management: